Home

 I am amazed that I even have any of these LPs left at all.

 The Mick's Christmas CD done for the fun of it.
 I used karaoke music and sang a lot of old standards.
 One thing I am not is a Christmas song type singer.
-It was a lot of fun though.
+It isn't that good, but it was a lot of fun.

 The Crazy Over You CD was done simply because I wanted to do something country.
 The songs on it range from happy go lucky to brooding and tragic.
-I like it.
-It's pretty good country.
-It is not the best sounding of my projects, but it is pretty decent.
+I like it but you may not.
+As far as country tunes go, they are pretty good.
+That said: It is not the best sounding of my projects, but it won't hurt your ears too much if you decide to listen to it.

 My favorite project so far has been the Shades of Darkness CD.
 I think I was born to play that type of music.
 I had more fun doing that set of songs than any other.
 There are a few songs on the set that seem a bit out of place, but I just wanted to do something really different.
 Seven of the ten songs in that set deal with the occult, death, and just evil in general.
-I love it.
+You know, family stuff. :)

 I love that people like my newer CDs, and I really appreciate the interest in the old vinyl records.
 Hopefully, when I am long gone from this world, my songs will still be playing somewhere.